nickbrandt/GitLab/doc/user/project/packages/maven_repository.md

 ## Uploading packages

-Once you have set up the [authorization](#authorizing-with-the-gitlab-maven-repository) and [configuration](#configuring-your-project-to-use-the-gitlab-maven-repository-url), test to upload a Maven artifact from a project of yours:
+Once you have set up the [authentication](#authenticating-to-the-gitlab-maven-repository) and [configuration](#configuring-your-project-to-use-the-gitlab-maven-repository-url), test to upload a Maven artifact from a project of yours: